The search for happiness

 position- Change

-However, many people consider scarcity or abundance to be absolute values.
-They believe that if there were enough of this or that, people would be fulfilled.
+Many people, however, consider scarcity or abundance to be absolute values.
+They believe that if there were only enough of this or that, people would be fulfilled.

-However, studies with lottery winners, for example, show that the feeling of abundance and fulfillment only lasts for a short time before the feeling of lack takes over again.
+However, studies, e.g. with lottery winners, show that the feeling of abundance and being "fulfilled" only lasts a short time before the feeling of lack regains the upper hand.

 In this sense, lack is a standpoint or perspective that one can adopt.
 Fulfillment is the same.